jdwillard19/MTL_lakes/README.md

 ==============================

 This code uses data from 2233 total lakes in the Midwestern United States to demonstrate a method for predicting water temperature at depth in situations where no temperature data is available.
-Method descriptions can be found in "<preprint link here>"
+Method descriptions can be found in ("INSERT PREPRINT HERE")